luisfmgoncalves/JmsDemo/README.md

 Otherwise, you can find a docker-compose file in `/docker` to start an instance locally.

 ### Monitoring
-Elasticsearch is used not only for storing the messages processed from the events, but also for monitoring purposes.
+Elasticsearch instance is used not only for storing the messages processed from the events, but also for monitoring purposes.
-The docker-compose file present in `/docker` can be used to start a Kibana, Logstash and Heartbeat instances which makes monitoring available for this application.
+The docker-compose file present in `/docker` can be used to start a Kibana, Logstash, Heartbeat and APM-server instances which makes monitoring available for this application.
 Below is an image showing the different ELK components involved in the monitoring process:

 ![Alt text](./docs/Monitoring.svg)